quid/refraction/packages/react-forms/src/InputDate/InputDate.md

 />;
 ```

-InputDate with `calendarValue` which give you control over calendar pagination:
+InputDate with `calendarValue` and `onCalendarChange` which give you control over calendar pagination:

 ```js
 const { Button } = require('@quid/react-core');